ministryofjustice/itpolicycontent/content/confluence/passwords.md

 You should protect your passwords to the best of your ability.

 [Password Guidance][pg] gives you information about using passwords, and your responsibilities for them.
 For information about choosing and using passwords, see the [Password Standard][ps].
 For the detailed rules about passwords within the MOJ, see the [Password Policy][pp].

 <table border='1'>
 <tr>
-<td>This guidance is dated January 2018.<br/>
+<td>This guidance is dated March 2018.<br/>
 To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=passwords">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>